Let’s take a look at the new Arlo Pro 3 and compare it to both the Arlo Pro 2 and the Arlo Ultra cameras.

 But the real differentiator here is that the Arlo Pro 3 brings a lot of new features – with a minimal price increase.

-- Wire-free and weather-resistant design, works with Amazon Alexa and Google Assistant, and includes 3 months of Arlo smart service with rolling 30 day cloud recordings
+- Wire-free and weather-resistant design, works with Alexa and Google Assistant, and includes 3 months of Arlo smart service with rolling 30 day cloud recordings

 - 2K video with HDR: zoom in on objects and see clearer details and colors in 2K HDR